 Years

-The average debt accrued from a master's degree in social work is covered by average graduate earnings in 1 year.
+The average debt accrued from a master's degree in social work is covered by average graduate earnings in under a year.

-How much do graduates with master's degree in social work earn in New York?
+How much do graduates with a master's degree in social work earn in New York?

 Salary